BlaskoMate/ApiPostRequestSendingApp/README.md

 ## **Task solutions:**

 ### *Commands:*
-   - Every command should work from running the application from command line with proper command syntax, then the application exits.
+   - Every command works when running the application from command line with proper command syntax, then the application exits.
-     However, there is a problem regarding compiling the Main class.
    - Every command works during runtime within an endless loop until typing the "exit" command for stopping the application.

 ### *Validating the response of a post request:*